Learn All About

 Cerebellum function

-This gives us a big picture of how a child's nervous system is functioning.
-When you look at the whole picture and work from the bottom-up you can see AMAZING changes in maturity and brain development.
+This gives us a comprehensive view of how a child's nervous system is functioning.
+By looking at the whole picture and work from the bottom-up, we can witness incredible changes in maturity and brain development.